longpth/RoLabsSlam/README.md

 Note: You need to rebuild RoLabsSlam.Windows.Test to run the test so that the C++ RoLabsSlam.Windows.dll and RoLabsSlam.Windows.pdb files are copied to the runtime folder during the post-build event when the C++ project is rebuilt.
 Alternatively, you can manually copy RoLabsSlam.Windows.dll and RoLabsSlam.Windows.pdb to RoLabsSlam.Windows.Test\bin\Debug\net8.0-windows10.0.xxxxx.0\runtimes\win-x64\native.

 ### Running the Application
 After successfully building the project, you can run the Windows Forms application directly from Visual Studio.
-The application will read video files, process keypoints using the SLAM core, and display the results with 3D visualization.</br>
+The application will read video files, process keypoints using the SLAM core, and display the results with 3D visualization.
+Update the intrinsic parameters: camera_fx, camera_fy, camera_cx, and camera_cy in RoLabsSlamForm.cs before running.</br>

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.
 For dependencies, dataset, please refer to their respective licenses.